darbach/fizz-buzz/docs/index.md

 >
 > * The current value itself, if it is divisible by _neither_ 3 _nor_ 5.

+### Solution criteria

-There are countless example solutions for FizzBuzz, written in dozens of programming languages, available online.[\[2\]](resources.md#fizz-buzz-rosetta) Many of these are _code golf_ solutions: attempts to solve the problem in the fewest number of lines or characters possible.
+There are countless example solutions for FizzBuzz, written in dozens of programming languages, available online.[\[2\]](resources.md#fizz-buzz-rosetta) Many available solutions are clearly _code golf_ solutions: attempts to solve the problem in the fewest number of lines or characters possible.
 Our interest here is not code golf; instead, we will aim to write a program that can be easily read and understood by other programmers, and one for which automated tests can be writtern and executed.